 Tandem Challenge | First of the World

 The first Tandem paragliding challenge in the world.
 During this non-profit event there will be 3 different tasks to find out who is the best paragliding tandem pilot of the year.
+This event has been POSTPONED - to 2021, due to Covid-19.

 Task 1: Race to goal